|

 In time, all the families

-found their victims, with one remaining who was
+found their victims, with

 never identified.
-In the early days, the confusion
+Immediately after the fire, confusion

 resulted from bodies being so badly injured that